Voltstro/voltstro.dev/contact.md

 ### Email:

-This is the **RECOMMEND** and **BEST** way to contact me, if you contact me via email, it is almost 100% guaranteed that I will see and read your message.
+If you wanna contact me via email.

 You can email me at: [me@voltstro.dev](mailto:me@voltstro.dev)

 ### Discord:

-This is the second most **RECOMMEND** way to contact me, as well others.
-If you need help with projects of mine, this is the **BEST** place to ask as others may be able to help you solve your issue!
-You can also come and chat with us!
+If you need help with projects of mine or yours, you may wanna ask in the Voltstro Discord server.
+I or others may be able to help you with your problem.

 Discord Server: [Join Here](https://discord.voltstro.dev)